 One day in Berlin isn’t enough.
 But if you only have a day, see the Brandenburg Gate, Reichstag and paintings on the Berlin Wall (especially “The Kiss”).
 We also traveled back through Germany’s turbulent times at the German Historical Museum.

 Cobbled streets, medieval churches – even a royal palace.
 It’s all here in Gamla Stan, Stockholm’s Old Town.
 And walking Gamla Stan is one of the first things visitors do in Stockholm.

-What makes the “Viking Star” the world’s best new cruise ship?
+What made the “Viking Star” the world’s best new cruise ship when it debuted?
 The all-balcony staterooms?
 The freebies?
 The spa’s snow grotto?